AI for Content Agencies: 7 Steps to Scale (Safely) Using AI Tools

 Develop a Hybrid Process and Know When to Keep the AI Out

-When contemplating automation for content creation, it’s crucial to evaluate the level of complexity and creativity demanded by each task.
+When contemplating automation for content creation, it’s important to evaluate the level of complexity and creativity demanded by each task.

 From my experience, AI often falls short in certain areas.
 Even in fields where it excels, such as finance and healthcare, it’s unwise to rely solely on AI.